Showing posts with label Vigan. Show all posts

 Day 4: Laoag Walking Tour

 On our fourth day, we bought pasalubong in the market then we started our walking tour.
 We visited the tourist spots near UKL Ever Hotel while waiting for our flight.
-St. William Cathedral, Tobacco Monopoly Monument and Provincial Capitol.
-We ate lunch at La Preciosa then we rode tricycle to Museo Ilocos Norte.
+St. William Cathedral, Tobacco Monopoly Monument, and Provincial Capitol.
+We ate lunch at La Preciosa then we rode a tricycle to Museo Ilocos Norte.

 Do not leave Ilocos without buying their famous pasalubong such as chichacorn, longganisa ilocos, bagnet, shirt, salt, garlic, onion, bangui windmill magnet, keychain, and display.